 If you provide direct care for someone with an intellectual or developmental disability, know that your support is extremely important to your loved one.
 Sometimes, it can be difficult finding answers when life begins to change.
 The best thing you can do is learn as much as you can.

 Adult disability services are available through the Nebraska Department of Health and Human Services and other providers across the state of Nebraska.
-For more information, see Along the Way, a guide for adults.
-In addition, see the following resources below.

 The National Task Group's overall mission is to advocate for services and supports for people with intellectual disability and their families who are affected by Alzheimer's disease and dementias.